awsdocs/amazon-ec2-user-guide/doc_source/ebs-describing-volumes.md

 1. In the navigation pane, choose **Volumes**\.

 1. \(Optional\) Use the filter options in the search field to display only the volumes that interest you\.
-For example, if you know the instance ID, **Instance ID** from the search field menu, and then choose the instance ID from the list provided\.
+For example, if you know the instance ID, choose **Instance ID** from the search field menu, and then choose the instance ID from the list provided\.
 To remove a filter, choose it again\.

 1. Select the volume\.